 4. Epistemic Injustice Re-hinged

-In a series of papers, Anna Boncompagni (2019, 2021a) has applied the hinge epistemology framework to the issue of testimonial injustice.
-After Fricker’s (2007) seminal Epistemic Injustice.
-Power and the Ethics of Knowing, it has become commonplace to acknowledge two forms of epistemic injustice that may harm speakers in their capacity of knowing.
-Testimonial injustice, on the one hand, assigns credibility deficit to a speaker due to—mostly—identity prejudice against the group she belongs to.
+In a series of papers, Anna Boncompagni (2019, 2024a) has applied the hinge epistemology framework to the issue of testimonial injustice.
+After Fricker’s (2007) seminal Epistemic Injustice: Power and the Ethics of Knowing, it has become commonplace to acknowledge two forms of epistemic injustice that may harm speakers in their capacity of knowing.
+Testimonial injustice, on the one hand, assigns a credibility deficit to a speaker due to—mostly—identity prejudice against the group she belongs to.
 Hermeneutical injustice, on the other hand, depends on a gap in collective conceptual resources, due to hermeneutical marginalization against a targeted group, which prevents people belonging to that group from making sense of certain areas of their experience.

-According to Boncompagni (2021a), hinge epistemology helps to clarify how identity prejudice brings about testimonial injustice and is a profitable way of developing the extant literature on epistemic injustice.
-Already Fricker did recognize that an identity prejudice is not just a stereotype.
+According to Boncompagni (2024a), hinge epistemology helps to clarify how identity prejudice brings about testimonial injustice and is a profitable way of developing the extant literature on epistemic injustice.
+Fricker recognized that an identity prejudice is not just a stereotype.
 The latter is a mere generalization concerning a social group.
 The former, in contrast, is characterized by the fact that subjects resist evidence against the prejudice in an ethically blameworthy way.
-Understanding identity prejudice as a kind of “local” hinge, specific to the culture or subculture the offending individual belongs to, helps to understand this difference, according to Boncompagni.
+Understanding identity prejudice as a kind of “local” hinge, specific to the culture or subculture the offending individual belongs to, helps us to understand this difference, according to Boncompagni.
 For, contrary to empirical propositions and inductive generalizations, hinges play a normative role.
 That is, they themselves determine what counts as evidence for what.
-Thus, if it functions as a norm that, for example, “Women are emotional, while men are rational”, whatever counterevidence one may be presented with will be discounted (either by being considered false, or as an exception that does not contradict the general rule).
+Thus, if it functions as a norm that, for example, “Women are emotional, while men are rational,” whatever counterevidence one may be presented with will be discounted (either by being considered false, or as an exception that does not contradict the general rule).

 More specifically, Boncompagni makes use of Coliva’s (2019b) account of testimonial justification to explain the interplay between identity prejudice and testimony.
-As we saw in §2, testimonial justification is premised on the hinge that the testifier is a reliable informant (i.e. that she is sincere and knowledgeable with respect to what she is saying).
-According to Boncompagni, testimonial hinges are “tailored to social identities” (Boncompagni 2021a, p.
-9).
-That is, they have the form “People like T are reliable informants”.
+As we saw in §2, testimonial justification is premised on the hinge that the testifier is a reliable informant (i.e., that she is sincere and knowledgeable with respect to what she is saying).
+According to Boncompagni, testimonial hinges are “tailored to social identities” (Boncompagni 2024a, p.
+294).
+That is, they have the form “People like T are reliable informants.”
 This may exclude people who are unlike T from counting as reliable informants, due to identity prejudice.
-In that case, prejudice operates like an alternative testimonial hinge and prevents one from considering p, as testified by T* (who is unlike T), justified (ivi, pp. 10-11).
+In that case, prejudice operates like an alternative testimonial hinge and prevents one from considering p, as testified by T* (who is unlike T), justified (2024, pp. 294-95).

-By contrast, Coliva (2019b,2024) claims that identity prejudice intervenes merely as a defeater and prevents the hearer from acquiring the knowledge the testifier is imparting on her, by preventing the hearer to avail herself to the testimonial justification she would otherwise have to believe that p.
+By contrast, Coliva (2019b) claims that identity prejudice intervenes merely as a defeater and prevents the hearer from acquiring the knowledge the testifier is imparting to her, by preventing the hearer from availing herself of the testimonial justification she would otherwise have to believe that p.
 For, as Coliva explains, in the abstract space of reasons, there is a testimonial justification for the belief that p, because the speaker is a reliable informant and there is no actual defeater at play.
 Yet the prejudice functions, for the biased hearer, as if it were a defeater of the testimonial hinge that the speaker is a reliable informant with respect to p.
 Hence, the biased hearer cannot avail herself to the testimonial justification there is for p and that she could have for her belief, if she were not biased against the speaker.